QGI Launches the Deterministic AI Stack: Five Products for Regulated Decisions

 Today we are relaunching QGI as a product company.
 We are not a research lab that happens to publish software.
 We are a software company with a specific thesis — that AI used in regulated decisions needs a different architecture than AI used in consumer products — and a specific stack that delivers on it.

 The thesis is simple.
 In a classical "RAG + LLM" pipeline, two calls with the same prompt can produce two different rationales.
 In a consumer chat, that is an interesting quirk.
-In a denied mortgage, a rejected insurance claim, a blocked KYC case, or a clinical coverage decision, that is a liability.
-It is a CFPB letter, a state Attorney General inquiry, a FOIA disclosure, an SIU deposition.
+In a denied mortgage, a rejected insurance claim, or a blocked KYC case, that is a liability.
+It is a CFPB letter, a state Attorney General inquiry, an SIU deposition.
 Probabilistic AI does not survive audit.
 Deterministic AI is what the regulated future of AI looks like — and the stack has to be deterministic by construction, not by bolt-on guardrail.

 Five products.
 One reasoning graph.